 Email marketing is similar to advertisements.
 A person comes across hundreds of emails every day only to open up a few of them.
 Want to get noticed?
 Get set to create exceptional emails that leave a mark.
 A positive mark.

-Emails are prompts to invite the customer to the website and it starts right after the address gets collected in your database.
+Emails are prompted to invite the customer to the website and it starts right after the address gets collected in your database.
 Email maps the customer’s journey.

 Subject lines hack